vshen201/league-20mins-analysis/README.md

 In this plot, you can see that counterpicking can have a significant impact on chances of victory, depending on the champion used to counter.

 To create this plot, I filtered for counterpicks, grouped by champions, then took the average of wins to get a win rate.
-The aggregate table used for this is shown below:
+Some rows of the aggregate table used for this are shown below:

 | Champion   |   Winrate (%) |
 |:-----------|--------------:|